covanalytics/covdataplot/README.md

 ## Non-Data Components

-Two functions were created to give the non-data components of the graphics plots a look that is customized to match the branding guidelines.
-The functions make it easier to change the color of the plot background, panel background, and text, and to include the City logo, a shaded footer, and to save the graphics plot.
+Two functions were created to give the non-data components of the graphics plots a look that is customizable to match the City of Covington professional branding guidelines.
+The function modifies the **`theme_bw()`** default style of the ggplot2 graphics library.
+The functions make it easier to change the color of the plot background, panel background, and text.

 ### covdata_theme()

 **`covdata_theme()`** has three arguments–**plot.background.fill**,
 **panel.background.fill** and **text.color**.
+Each only accepts color options available in **`covington_colors.`**

 -   **plot.background.fill** is the color to use to fill the background of the entire plot
 -   **panel.background.fill** is the color to use to fill the background of the plotting area
--   **text.color** is the color to use for the title, subtitle, captions, and text on plot axes
+-   **text.color** is the color to use for all text displayed in the graphics plot (e.g., the title, subtitle, captions, and text on plot axes)

-The *plot.background.fill* argument can only accept color names on the Pantones and Neutral color palettes.
-The *panel.background.fill* argument can only accept Covington.Plain (white), Covington.Light.Gray, and Covington.Gray.
-The argument *text.color* can accept any color name.

 ``` r
 #Define covdata_theme function